Human Resources

 Lifespan of staff and student positions

-Manage positions according to the chart below on staff and student positions.
+Manage positions according to the chart below for staff positions:

 Position Lifespan (Employee subtype) Description Work Limitations FTE End Employment Date Set As Staffing Model in Workday Position Management Management of End Employment Date